Choose a Topic ....

 Billinghay, St Michael, Royal Arms

 Sited on the west wall of the nave.
 Royal Arms of 1801-16.
-Marked at the base 'Anthony Radford Churchwarden 1801 Everith Painter'.
+Marked at the base 'Anthony Radford Churchwarden 1801 Everitt Painter'.
 The board also contains the Lord's Prayer, the Commandments & the Creed.

 Mark Acton, 2018